Code-Institute-Submissions/TeachFlow/testing.md

 * I would like to be able to contact the website owners if I have any questions about the content.
     * A contact form is available on index.html.
-    * Once a message has been submitted successfully, the contact form collapses and an admission message is dispalyed.
+    * If a message has been submitted successfully, the form collapses and a confirmation message is displayed.
+    * If a message fails to send, a [SweetAlert](https://sweetalert.js.org/) modal appears.
+The message states that there has been an error.
     * All fields are required for submission
     * The screenshot below shows the contact form.